ueberdosis/tiptap/docs/overview/upgrade-guide.md

 The new event callbacks have fewer parameters.
 The same things should be available through `this.` now.
 [Read more about events here.](/api/events)

 ## Collaborative editing
 The reference implementation for collaborative editing uses Y.js now.
 That’s a whole different thing.
-You still can use the tiptap 1 extension, but it’s up to you to adapt it to the new extension API.
+You still can use the Tiptap 1 extension, but it’s up to you to adapt it to the new extension API.
 If you’ve done this, don’t forget to share it with us so we can link to it from here!

 Read more about [the new collaborative editing experience](/guide/collaborative-editing) in our guide.

 ## Marks don’t support node view anymore
 For marks, node views are [not well supported in ProseMirror](https://discuss.prosemirror.net/t/there-is-a-bug-in-marks-nodeview/2722/2).
-There is also [a related issue](https://github.com/ueberdosis/tiptap/issues/613) for tiptap 1.
-That’s why we removed it in tiptap 2.
+There is also [a related issue](https://github.com/ueberdosis/tiptap/issues/613) for Tiptap 1.
+That’s why we removed it in Tiptap 2.

 ## Become a sponsor
 tiptap wouldn’t exist without the funding of its community.
-If you fell in love with tiptap, don’t forget to [become a sponsor](/sponsor) and make the maintenance, development and support sustainable.
+If you fell in love with Tiptap, don’t forget to [become a sponsor](/sponsor) and make the maintenance, development and support sustainable.

 In exchange, we’ll take you into our hearts, invite you to private repositories, add a `sponsor ♥` label to your issues and pull requests and more.